 Ciao & Benvenuto!
 I’m Signora Sheila, happily married 44 years, mom, and nonna.
 My husband and I have served as bi-vocational missionaries in Italy since 1989.

-We live in a tiny house nestled in the rolling green hills of Abruzzo’s vineyards and olive groves, with snow-capped mountains on one side and the shining Adriatic sea on the other.
-Plus we’ve also been blessed with a second home in southern Italy’s most isolated, quaint, and peaceful mountains!
+We live in a tiny house nestled among Abruzzo’s vineyards and olive groves, with snow-capped mountains on one side and the shining Adriatic sea on the other.
+And we’ve also been blessed with a second home in southern Italy’s most isolated, quaint, and peaceful mountains!

 About My Cammino